-Nothing would happen to the Earth if a comet passed through it, except that we would witness a breath-taking aerial fireworks display.
-The meteoritic dust in the comet’s tail would be burned up by the air’s friction, just as meteors are consumed and become what is commonly (and erroneously) known as shooting stars when they enter our atmosphere.
+Nothing would happen to the Earth if a comet passed through it, except that we would be bear witness to a breath-taking space fireworks display.
+The meteoritic dust found in the comet’s tail would be burned up by the air’s friction in the atmosphere, just as meteors are consumed and transformed into what is commonly (and erroneously) known as shooting stars once they enter the Earth’s atmosphere.

-Moreover, while we tend to ridicule the ancients who considered comets omens of death and destruction, we should remember that in the 20th century, we too consider them as destructive.
-The notion specifically started on May 18, 1910, the head of the famed Halley’s Comet was scheduled to pass between the Earth and the Sun.
-Newspapers caused widespread apprehension by announcing that the tail contained a poisonous gas called cyanogens.
+Furthermore, while we often tend to ridicule the ancient humans who considered comets as omens of death and chaos, we should remember that in the 20th century, we too consider them as destructive.
+The notion specifically started on May 18, 1910, when the head of the famed Halley’s Comet was scheduled to pass between our Earth and the Sun.
+Newspapers caused widespread panic by announcing that the tail contained a poisonous gas called cyanogens.
 The people during that time then became afraid of the so-called poisonous gas, although the comet and all of its parts wouldn’t even enter the Earth’s atmosphere, and it didn’t spread gas on the planet.

-A worldwide scare ensued and quite a few quacks has a field day because people rely on their daily reports.
-Some businessmen even took advantage of the panic by selling comet pills, which according to their phony claim, would safeguard people from the ill-effects of the supposedly toxic gas.
+A worldwide scare ensued, and quite a few newspaper companies had a field day because people rely on their daily reports.
+Some businessmen even took advantage of the panic by selling comet pills, which would, according to their phony claim, safeguard people from the effects of the supposedly toxic gas.
 The long-awaited day of the comet passing through the Earth arrived, but nothing happened.
-In fact, no one saw the head of the comet against the Sun, although some reported the comet’s tail was faintly visible.
-The Earth had passed through the tail of Halley’s Comet, with all living beings remaining as safe and sound as they were before.
+In fact, no one even saw the head of the comet against the Sun, but some reported that the comet’s tail was faintly visible.
+The planet had passed through the tail of Halley’s Comet, with all living beings remaining safe and sound as they were before the panic began.

 Could a comet fall on Earth?